Wxwind/2DFieldOfView/README.md

 3.render the gray where stencil value = 1
 4.render the target (like other players) where stencil value = 0

-## To improve:
+## Now Problem:
 1.the gray just use alpha blend , so red just become dark red
-if want real gray,you can use post processing in urp  (need to write render feature and reder pass).
+I've tried to implement real gray--write render feature and reder pass to grab screen image to post-processing in urp. but when render the grey area , **all pixel's stencil value become 0** somehow.(the "render pass event" is "after rendering transparents"
+You can test this in scene "Postprocessing"(by change the material "StencilGrayPP" MaskId) )